kazurayam/katalon-studio-compare-2-HTML-elements-as-image/README.md

 3. Use the AShot library to compare the 2 PNG files, generate a "diff image", write it into "out/diff.png".
 The "diff image" will look like this:

 ![diff](https://kazurayam.github.io/katalon-studio-compare-2-HTML-elements-as-image/images/diff.png)

+Please find that the "different pixcels" are painted with color GRAY.

 4. The Test Case will fail because the 2 images are significantly different.